 Initial employee contribution rates of 5.8% of eligible earnings up to the Yearly Maximum Pension Entitlement ("YMPE") and 7.5% of eligible earnings in excess of the YMPE increased to 7.5% and 10.7% respectively effective April 1, 2014.
 The current employer contributions rates of 8.932% up to the YMPE and 11.55% above YMPE also increased on April 1, 2014 to 11.25% of eligible earnings.
-In addition, unless the funding level is 140% of the estimated pension obligations, the employer will make temporary contributions of 0.5% of earnings for a five-year period from January 1, 2014.
+In addition, unless the funding level is 140% of the estimated pension obligations, the employer will make temporary contributions of 0.5% of earnings for a five-year period from January 1, 2014, and 0.75% of earnings for the ten-year period from January 1, 2014.
 Employee and employer contribution rates will become equal after fifteen years.
 Contribution rates are subject to change in accordance with triggers identified in the Funding Policy for the PSSRP.